Fish & Wildlife Online License System

 Before purchasing a license, note:

-- Payment forms accepted include MasterCard and Visa.
+- Payment forms accepted include MasterCard and Visa, and Discover.
 Online licenses purchases have an additional $1 per license fee for system support maintenance and updates, and an additional $1 plus 2 percent credit card company fee on each transaction.
 You can also purchase your license in person.

 - An Indiana resident is a person who has established a true fixed and permanent home and primary residence in Indiana for 60 consecutive days prior to buying a license or permit and does not claim residency for hunting, trapping or fishing in another state or country.
 All others are non-residents.>